 FACE will work with legislative and administrative leaders to develop mechanisms that will permanently increase State Medicaid/Quest reimbursements.

-FACE will work with the State Administration and the State’s Congressional delegation to encourage nationwide changes in Medicare levels as well as to obtain a cost of living adjustment (COLA) for Hawaii, similar to the outpatient COLA received by physicians and hospitals in Alaska.
+FACE will also work with the State administration and the State’s congressional delegation to encourage nationwide changes in Medicare levels as well as to obtain a cost of living adjustment (“COLA”) for all the citizens of Hawaii, similar to the outpatient COLA received by physicians and hospitals in Alaska.